saucelabs/sauce-school/codelabs/Module1_APITesting.md

 ### GET

-The <span class="api get">GET</span> method communicates with the service endpoint when you want to retrieve some data.
+The <span class="api get">GET</span> method communicates with the service endpoint when you want to get information from another service.
 This is the easiest API to use and understand.
 For example the [Sauce Labs get users API method](https://docs.saucelabs.com/dev/api/accounts#get-users).

+An example of a GET request would be one app asking to get and read information about a given user, but not modify any of that information.

 ### POST

-The <span class="api post">POST</span> method communicates with the service endpoint in order to create something.
+The <span class="api post">POST</span> method communicates with the service endpoint in order to add or create data.
 An example of this is the [Sauce Labs create team API method](https://docs.saucelabs.com/dev/api/accounts#create-a-team).

+A example of a POST request could be to add information, say a users' address, which was a field that didn't exist before.

 ### PUT

-The <span class="api put">PUT</span> method communicates with the service endpoint in order to update an existing object or item.
+The <span class="api put">PUT</span> method communicates with the service endpoint in order to update or replace an existing object or item.
 An example of this is the [Sauce Labs update team API method](https://docs.saucelabs.com/dev/api/accounts#update-a-team).

+An example of a PUT method would be for a user who has a new address, that has updated their existing address to a new one.

 ### DELETE

 The <span class="api delete">DELETE</span> method communicates with the service endpoint in order to delete and object or item.
 An example of this is the [Sauce Labs delete team API method](https://docs.saucelabs.com/dev/api/accounts#delete-a-team).

+An example of this would be a user who no longer wants to have their address appear in their profile.
+A DELETE request would be sent to remove that information.

 These are the common response formats that a web service returns after receiving an HTTP API call.
+You may or may not give permission for each of these actions in a public API.
+Learn more about [HTTP methods](https://www.restapitutorial.com/lessons/httpmethods.html)

 ### Responses

 Below are some potential response data formats sent back to the user from the server.

+Data is stored in **Objects**, or sets of items that have data associated with them.
+If you look at the Uber response again, `display_name`, `description`, and `Image` are examples of individual objects within the JSON file.

 #### XML